 Adjust the Straps

-If the helmet includes straps that hold your head in place, be sure to check whether they are in the right condition.
-For example, if you’re dealing with chin straps, ensure that they fit comfortably and don’t pinch.
+If the helmet includes straps that hold your head in place, check whether they are in the proper condition.
+For example, if you’re dealing with chin straps, ensure they fit comfortably and don’t pinch.

-Also, ensure that they don’t restrict your ability to breathe, swallow, or even speak comfortably.
-However, it shouldn’t also be too loose at the same time because this would enable the helmet to come off quickly.
+Also, ensure they don’t restrict your ability to breathe, swallow, or speak comfortably.
+However, it shouldn’t be too loose simultaneously because this would enable the helmet to come off quickly.

 Consider Additional Padding